 “The Gruber Fellowships offer a magnificent opportunity for talented Yale alumni to launch careers in global justice and women’s rights,” said Yale Law School Dean Robert Post ’77.
 “We’re thrilled to have such a strong group of fellows this year.”

 Amanda Gutierrez spent her fellowship year working with the Center for Justice and International Law in Buenos Aires, Argentina, in collaboration with domestic organizations to address the exploitation of migrant Bolivian workers in the Argentine textile industry.
-Amanda will document labor practices in the industry, assess the Argentine government’s response to pervasive exploitation, and develop strategies to leverage the power of international law and domestic organizing to improve the government’s approach on this issue.
+Amanda documented labor practices in the industry, assessed the Argentine government’s response to pervasive exploitation, and developed strategies to leverage the power of international law and domestic organizing to improve the government’s approach on this issue.
 Amanda, a member of the Yale Law School Class of 2012, graduated with highest honors and highest distinction from the University of North Carolina at Chapel Hill, where she was involved with a number of immigrants’ rights initiatives.

-Becca Heller, Yale Law School Class of 2010, will spend her fellowship year working with the Iraqi Refugee Assistance Project (IRAP), specifically by developing legal interventions for Iraqi refugee young women and girls who are being sexually trafficked.
+Becca Heller, Yale Law School Class of 2010, spent her fellowship year working with the Iraqi Refugee Assistance Project (IRAP), specifically by developing legal interventions for Iraqi refugee young women and girls who are being sexually trafficked.
 With Jonathan Finer ’09, Becca co-founded IRAP as a student organization when she was a YLS student.
 With enormous support from Yale Law School, IRAP has become an international law student movement for refugee rights, with chapters at more than 20 law schools in the United States and the Middle East.
 In addition to the honor of being selected as a Gruber Fellow, Becca has received Skadden and Echoing Green Fellowships in recognition of her work with IRAP.
 In addition to her continued work at IRAP, she is currently a visiting clinical lecturer in law at YLS and was recently named one of the Christian Science Monitor's “30 Change Agents Under 30.”